anomaly/prestans-docs/source/models.rst

 Basic prestans types extend from ``prestans.types.DataType``, these are the building blocks of all data represented in systems, e.g Strings, Numbers, Booleans, Date and Times.

+Collections contain a series of attributes of both Basic and Collection types.

 String
 ------